Java Array Tutorials

 If the number of elements in both arrays is different then we can never find the sum of two arrays element by element.
 In that case, display the message, stop the execution of the main method, and send control back to the caller method.

-Otherwise take both arrays as input values from the end-user and store them in an appropriate array.
-Now, iterate through these arrays and calculate the sum of arrays element by element and store them into the third array.
+Otherwise, take both arrays as input values from the end-user and store them in an appropriate array.
+Now, iterate through these arrays, calculate the sum of arrays element by element, and store them in the third array.

 If you enjoyed this post, share it with your friends.
 Do you want to share more information about the topic discussed above or do you find anything incorrect?
 Let us know in the comments.
 Thank you!